-The tables on the following pages set forth certain historical performance of the two private programs with investment objectives similar to ours: (i) AG Mortgage Value Partners Master Fund, L.P., (the "MVP Master Fund"), AG Mortgage Value Partners, L.P. and AG Mortgage Value Partners, Ltd. (collectively, "AG MVP"), "master-feeder" open-end funds managed by Angelo, Gordon that focus, in part, on RMBS, and (ii) AG GECC PPIF Master Fund, L.P. (the "PPIP Master Fund"), AG GECC Public-Private Investment Fund, L.P. and AG GECC PPIF Holdings, L.P. (collectively, "AG GECC PPIF"), "master-feeder" closed-end private investment partnerships formed to make investments under the U.S. Treasury-sponsored Public-Private Investment Program, or PPIP.
+The tables on the following pages set forth certain historical performance of the two private programs with investment objectives similar to ours: (i) AG Mortgage Value Partners Master Fund, L.P., (the "MVP Master Fund"), AG Mortgage Value Partners, L.P. and AG Mortgage Value Partners, Ltd. (collectively, "AG MVP"), "master-feeder" open-end funds managed by Angelo, Gordon that focus, in part, on RMBS, and (ii) AG GECC PPIF Master Fund, L.P. (the "PPIP Master Fund"), AG GECC PPIF Master Fund, L.P. and AG GECC PPIF Holdings, L.P. (collectively, "AG GECC PPIF"), "master-feeder" closed-end private investment partnerships formed to make investments under the U.S. Treasury-sponsored Public-Private Investment Program, or PPIP.

-AG MVP.
+• AG MVP.
 AG MVP is an open-end fund whose investors include corporate pension funds, endowments, financial institutions and high net worth individuals.
 The fund commenced operations in May of 2009 with the principal investment objective of purchasing a diversified portfolio of RMBS and ABS.
 AG MVP raised capital from over 90 investors and the net asset value as of March 31, 2011 was \$299.2 million.
 AG MVP has, as of March 31, 2011, invested in RMBS and ABS with an acquisition price of approximately \$1.4 billion, and has sold RMBS and ABS with a sale price of \$937.6 million.
 See the Additional Program Information table for operating results.
 The returns of AG MVP are detailed in the table below.
 The gross performance results are presented before investment advisory fees and incentive compensation.
-The net performance results are shown after investment advisory fees and incentive compensation.